 - Take a screen break.

-- Check your posture.
+- Check your posture and relax your shoulders.

 Evening Routine

-- Dim lights.
+- Dim lights when possible.

 - Put your phone away for a short period.